Zach McKinstry Player Props: Tigers vs. Twins

 Zach McKinstry At The Plate

-- McKinstry is hitting .243 with seven doubles, a triple, five home runs and 25 walks.
+- McKinstry is batting .243 with seven doubles, a triple, five home runs and 25 walks.

-- McKinstry has picked up a hit in 35 of 60 games this season, with multiple hits eight times.

-- In 8.3% of his games this year, he has hit a long ball, and 2.4% of his trips to the dish.
+- He has hit a long ball in 8.2% of his games this year, and 2.3% of his trips to the dish.

-- McKinstry has driven in a run in 11 games this year (18.3%), including two games with multiple runs batted in.
+- McKinstry has driven in a run in 11 games this season (18.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.